Find out how About Space is helping build a vibrant Hutt City by filling empty CBD storefronts with creative, business and community projects.

 About Space will work with the property owners to offer spaces at no to low costs to the applicant.
 Participation fees will be based on the level of access of the space and intention to sell from that space.
 About Space will cover the costs of power paid directly to the property owner.
 The goal is to nurture projects to becoming a full on business and local on a permanent basis in the Hutt CBD.

 - About Space Programme will create a package of collateral for marketing your project.
 This includes a business sign that will be displayed in one of the street facing windows of the location the project will be placed.

-- Printed collateral can include where appropriate an A3 poster and/or a DL flyer.
+- Printed collateral can include an A3 poster and/or a DL flyer.
 Templates have been created to brand the programme and feature your project.

 - Every project will be uploaded to the About Space page on the Hutt City Council.

-- Projects may also be added to Facebook and Our Hutt City monthly insert, providing the timing of the project works with the timing on the publication.
+- Projects may also be added to Facebook and Our Hutt City monthly insert, as long as the timing of the project works with the timing on the publication.

-- Posters and flyers are distributed to the eight libraries, Community Halls, and Pools around the Hutt City; the quantity of printed collateral available is up to you depending on your distribution system.
+- Posters and flyers are distributed to the eight libraries, Community Halls, and Pools around the Hutt City; the amount of printed collateral available is up to you depending on your distribution system.

-- You should contact the media local and otherwise, a media release template is available on the About Space info page, or Google ‘media release template’ of which many can be accessed online.
+- You should contact the media, a media release template is available on the About Space info page, or Google ‘media release template’ for online options.

-- Host an event that relates to your project, whether an opening night, special presentations or other types of activities can help boost the awareness of your project.
+- Host an event that relates to your project, an opening night, special presentations or other activities can help boost awareness of your project.

-- Introduce yourself to the area businesses owner and staff, they can be great advocates for promoting the project, and in reverse you promoting their businesses.
+- Introduce yourself to the area business owners and staff.
+They can be great advocates for promoting the project, and in reverse you promoting their businesses.

-- Check to see if there are any complimentary businesses already in the CBD that may be interested in partnering with to help promote both the project and the business.
+- Check to see if there are any businesses already in the CBD that may be interested in partnering with you to help promote both the project and the business.